rafaelsorto/design-system/README.md

 This example uses [Changesets](https://github.com/changesets/changesets) to manage versions, create changelogs, and publish to npm.
 It's preconfigured so you can start publishing packages immediately.

-You'll need to create an `NPM_TOKEN` and `GITHUB_TOKEN` and add it to your GitHub repository settings to enable access to npm.
+You'll need to create an `NPM_TOKEN` and `TOKEN_GITHUB` and add it to your GitHub repository settings to enable access to npm.
 It's also worth installing the [Changesets bot](https://github.com/apps/changeset-bot) on your repository.

 ### Generating the Changelog